Who Can Borrow

 Register your library card: Any Nova Scotia or New Brunswick resident aged 18 or older may use their current library card from their university library, public library, or community college library to borrow materials from the Dalhousie Libraries.

-Get a community borrower card: To registering for a community borrower card in person, you are required to present two pieces of identification.
-One must include proof of current local address.
+Get a community borrower card: To registering for a community borrower card in person, you are required to present two pieces of identification, and one must include proof of current local address.

-On-campus access: Community borrowers and alumni can only access the library catalogue, electronic journals, and databases when they are on campus.
+On-campus access: Community borrowers can only access electronic journals and databases when they are on campus.
 There is no off-campus access.

-IB Students can only access the library catalogue, electronic journals, and databases when they are on campus.
+IB Students can only access electronic journals and databases when they are on campus.
 There is no off-campus access.